Recreational Rowing

 Prerequisite: Learn-to-Row

-Experience Occasional
+Experienced Occasional

 This program aligns with the Fit for Life approach – making space for rowing at any stage of life, in a way that works for you.